praveek/launch.en/help/extension-dev/modules/edge/format.md

 ---
-title: Library module format
+title: Library modules in edge extensions
-seo-title: Library module format
+seo-title: Library modules in edge extensions
-description: Library module format
+description: This document covers the library module format for edge extensions in Platform Launch.
-seo-description: Library module format
+seo-description: This document covers the library module format for edge extensions in Platform Launch.
 ---

-# Library module format
+# Library modules in edge extensions

 >[!IMPORTANT]
 >